 Learn Metalsmithing, Enameling, Resin Jewelry Making and More with Susan Lenart Kazmer

 You probably think of resin jewelry making when you see Susan Lenart Kazmer’s name.
 It’s for good reason–her name has been part of her ICE Resin brand for years.
-But when I saw Susan at Bead Fest last month, I was reminded that she is also a trained jewelry artist whose talents span metalwork, wire jewelry making, enameling, mixed-media jewelry, and more.
+But when I see Susan at Bead Fest shows and in Tucson every year, I’m reminded that she is also a trained jewelry artist whose talents span metalwork, wire jewelry making, enameling, mixed-media jewelry, and more.

 When Susan and I visit at jewelry shows, we have loads of fun, of course.
 But I also go away full of artistic invigoration with ideas zipping through my mind.
 I’ve learned so much from Susan through the years–in videos, in classes, and in person–and after we talk, I want to hurry to my studio and make as much jewelry as I can!
 She’s encouraging, inspiring, and her passion for her art comes through in conversation so much, it’s contagious.

-I’m happy to share that you can experience that same encouragement, instruction, inspiration, and passion for jewelry making in Susan’s videos.
-As you can imagine, I’ve watched them all, more than once!
-And I’ve been fortunate to take resin jewelry making and other classes with Susan as well.
-Here are five invaluable lessons and creative techniques I’ve learned from her.
+I’m happy to share that you can experience that same encouragement, instruction, inspiration, and passion for jewelry making in Susan’s videos–and her books are a handy companion to have nearby as you work.
+As you can imagine, I’ve watched all of her videos, more than once!
+And I find myself referring to Susan’s books for inspiration and quick information often.
+Plus, I’ve been fortunate to take resin jewelry making and other classes with Susan as well.
+I feel like I’m getting a better, broader education when I watch an artist’s videos and refer to their books as well–they just pair well together for mastering jewelry techniques.
+Here are five invaluable lessons and creative techniques I’ve learned from Susan’s books, videos, and wonderful classes.

 Resin as Counter Enamel